Tomáš Satoranský: San Antonio Spurs (2022)

 On 8 February 2022, the Portland Trail Blazers acquired Satoranský, Nickeil Alexander-Walker, Josh Hart, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans’ and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick from the New Orleans Pelicans in exchange for CJ McCollum, Larry Nance Jr. and Tony Snell.
 A day later, Satoranský was traded yet again, this time to the San Antonio Spurs in a three-team trade.
 He played one game for the Spurs before agreeing to a contract buyout on 26 February 2022.

 Return to Washington (2022)

 On 28 February 2022, Satoranský signed a rest-of-season contract with the Washington Wizards.

-Return to Barcelona (2022)
+Return to FC Barcelona (2022–2026)

 On 4 July 2022, Satoranský penned a four-year deal with his former club FC Barcelona of the Spanish Liga ACB and the EuroLeague, joining his national squad teammate Jan Veselý under the guidance of coach Šarūnas Jasikevičius.
+The team would be crowned champions of the 2022–23 ACB after beating Real Madrid in the finals, with Satoranský winning the first national title in his career.
+After the retirement of Álex Abrines in July 2025, Satoranský became team captain of FC Barcelona.
+On June 30, 2026, Satoranský left Barcelona upon the expiration of his contract.

+Hapoel Tel Aviv (2026–present)

+On July 15, 2026, Satoranský signed a one-year deal with Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.